PAY RANGE: N24

-Insures that employees submitting application for pension withdrawals are aware of several options, including the option to remain vested in the pension system; reviews and monitors the processing of bi-monthly pension withdrawal payrolls.
+Ensures that employees submitting applications for pension withdrawals are aware of several options, including the option to remain vested in the pension system; reviews and monitors the processing of bi-monthly pension withdrawal payrolls.

 Supervises the maintenance of employee files; directs the processing of accounts for purchases, leaves and repurchases of service; maintains all quasi-public agency accounts; directs the preparation of files needed for retirement interviews.

-Serves as hearing panel officer at evidentiary hearings granted to applicants who were denied pension benefits; consults with the City's attorneys, applicants attorneys, explains pension regulations to Board members and other related parties who serve on evidentiary hearings; manages special projects assigned by the executive director; assists in the preparation of the Board's annual budget; serves in capacity of executive director when necessary; may attend and testify at City Council hearings.
+Serves as hearing panel officer at evidentiary hearings granted to applicants who were denied pension benefits; consults with the City's attorneys and applicant’s attorneys, explains pension regulations to Board members and other related parties who serve on evidentiary hearings; manages special projects assigned by the Executive Director; may assist in the preparation of the Board's annual budget as required; may attend and testify at City Council hearings.